 A taxable person of another Member State may opt for voluntary registration in Cyprus for its distance sales before the threshold is exceeded.
 The Cyprus Tax Department must be notified at least 30 days before initiating distance sales with evidence of notification of the authorities in the home Member State.
 The option is applicable for the subsequent two calendar years from the date of exercising the option.
 Currently distance sales registrations are handled centrally in Nicosia.
 District offices cannot process distance sales registrations.

-The Cyprus Tax Department has issued Information Leaflet 3A in the Greek language giving information regarding distance selling activities.
+The Cyprus Tax Department has issued Information Leaflet 3A in the Greek language giving information regarding distance selling activities, which can be accessed through the following link: